lwiest/VocabularyFox/README.md

 ## Technical Footnotes

 * _VocabularyFox_ looks for quizzes in the `quizzes` folder, located in the same folder as the `VocabularyFox.jar` file.
-If _VocabularyFox_ doesn&rsquo;t find this folder, then _VocabularyFox_ automatically creates at this location a `quizzes` folder with a sample quiz.
+If _VocabularyFox_ doesn&rsquo;t find this folder, then _VocabularyFox_ automatically creates it, containing a sample quiz.
 * _VocabularyFox_ saves and loads application preferences from the `.preferences_vocabularyfox` file, which is located in the same folder as the `VocabularyFox.jar` file.
-If _VocabularyFox_ doesn&rsquo;t find this file, then _VocabularyFox_ automatically creates it at this location.
+If _VocabularyFox_ doesn&rsquo;t find this file, then _VocabularyFox_ automatically creates it.

 ## Build Instructions